jeffjohannsen/Predicting_Yelp_Review_Quality/README.md

 ## Model Setup

 Throughout the multiple versions of this project, various machine learning models were tested and compared along with multiple dimensionality reduction techniques.
 PyCaret was used for quick model comparison and testing.
 Sklearn was used to build the final models.

+> **2026 Update**: PyCaret and MLflow have been removed from the pipeline.
+The refactored codebase uses scikit-learn directly with LogisticRegressionCV, XGBoost, and LinearRegression for the final models.

 ### Note About Model Performance Metrics and Decision Threshold